-It seems that the field of fears and anxieties is also advancing in line with today’s technological advances. how?
+It seems that the fears and anxieties field is also advancing to suit the technological progress of our days.
+How?

-Today almost every person carries a cell phone with them.
-Children are connected to it from infancy, when parents play music through their smartphones, adults use it for communication with their children and in moments of distress, and everyone else uses it on a daily basis, as a way of interpersonal communication that breaks boundaries.
+Nowadays almost every person carries around a cellular phone.
+Children are connected to it from a very young age as their parents play music for them using the parents’ smartphones, adults use it to communicate with their children and in moments of distress, and everybody else uses it constantly and daily, as an inter-personal form of communication that breaks down boundaries.

-The device has become an integral part of us all
+The device has become an inseparable part of all our lives.

-The causes of nomophobia are an integral part of the postmodern world:
+The causes of Nomophobia are an inseparable part of the post-modern world:

 © 2023 All rights reserved to Ora Golan Center.